ncatlab/nlab-content/pages/2/1/0/6/6012/content.md

 For a unified treatment in Abelian and [[triangulated categories]] see

-* Apostolos Beligiannis, Idun Reiten, _Homological and homotopical aspects of torsion theories_, [pdf](http://www.math.uoi.gr/~abeligia/torsion.pdf)
+* Apostolos Beligiannis, Idun Reiten, _Homological and homotopical aspects of torsion theories_,  Mem.
+Amer.
+Math.
+Soc.
+188 (2007), no. 883, viii+207 pp. [pdf](http://www.math.uoi.gr/~abeligia/torsion.pdf)

 As explained there, in triangulated context, torsion pairs are in 1-1 correspondence with [[t-structure]]s.
 One could also study a relation between torsion theories on an abelian